makersacademy/frontend-api-challenge/README.md

 ## My Approach

 - This was a mid-bootcamp project at Makers Academy.
 They provided us with a backend API and asked us to construct a single page front-end in Javascript.
 I thought this a good time to learn React so thought I'd give it a go in that!
 - It's been a hell of a challenge.
-My javascript is novice at best, JQuery around the same, HTML/CSS nothing to write home about, so not the firmest foundations to pick up a whole new framework!
-But I find tutorials a little insubstantive, so thought I may as well throw myself in head first into a tricky project.
+My javascript is novice at best, JQuery around the same, HTML/CSS nothing to write home about, so not the firmest foundations to pick up a whole new framework.
+And rather than putting myself through the tutorials grindstone, I thought I may as well just throw myself in head first into a tricky project.
 - I decided to just use React's "create-react-app" toolset to limit my variables.  https://github.com/facebook/create-react-app.
 I think in future I'll just use vanilla, but it's been a great help with keeping me on the straight and narrow & debugging.
 - (Don't tell my coaches) Seeing as I was trying to pick up a new framework I decided against TDD-ing this project.
 There was too much to pick up without worrying about testing frameworks as well.
 My next main goal is to add a complete testing suite if I have time.